-Historically, many people of various cultures and religions have used peacock feathers for mystical and religious purposes.
-Extremely beautiful and vibrant, it symbolizes balance, beauty, immortality, awakening, self-confidence, spirituality, resurrection, self-love, and perception.
+- Peacock feathers have been used for mystical and religious purposes across various cultures and religions.
+They symbolize balance, beauty, immortality, awakening, self-confidence, spirituality, resurrection, self-love, and perception.

 While the peacock symbolism already carries a strong meaning, rituals have been conducted over centuries to harness peacock feathers’ power and positive energies.
 It has been revered for thousands of years as a symbol of beauty, divinity, and power.